 4. Start a print-on-demand business

-Using a similar dropshipping model, a print-on-demand business doesn’t require you to hold any inventory or ship it yourself either.
+Using a similar dropshipping model, a print-on-demand business doesn’t require you to hold any inventory or ship anything yourself.
 Print-on-demand even offers you more flexibility to customize white label products with your own creative designs.

-And there are a wide range of products you can sell: books, t-shirts, hats, backpacks, blankets, pillows, mugs, shoes, hoodies, phone cases, watches, and more depending on the supplier you choose to work with.
+There are many other print-on-demand products you can sell: books, hats, backpacks, blankets, pillows, mugs, shoes, hoodies, phone cases, watches, and more, depending on the supplier you choose to work with.

 Services are even simpler than products to start selling at home, but the challenge is allocating your limited time.
 “Time is money” is never truer than when you’re running a service-based business.